fallenreaper/pittsburgh-parking-authority/README.md

 kubectl congif get-contexts
 kubectl config use-context docker-for-desktop
 ```
+- You need an ID for Pittsburgh's Data API.
-- Now you need to apply the elastic to this cluster.
+- Now you need to apply the elastic to this cluster, filling out the part where it says: TRANSIT_API
 ```
 kubectl apply -f elastic.yaml
 ```